-International Studies will not be listed on the RoSA, however A to E grades will be recorded in the student's biannual report.
+International Studies will not be listed on the listed on the RoSA, however, A to E grades for this subject will be recorded in the student's biannual school reports.

 Students who are interested in all aspects of HSIE.
 This is an excellent introductory subject for studies in Ancient History, Modern History, Geography, Aboriginal Studies, Society & Culture, Studies of Religion, Legal Studies, Business Studies, Economics, Community & Family Studies, Music and Art.